BrennanSchaffner/chalk_daily/README.md

 ** Allow, Allow
 * A token is saved so in the future it will just run without verification

+To close, press esc and wait a few seconds.

 ## If you want to update (I will probably tell you if I made changes)
 * open terminal
 * cd chalk_daily/
 * git pull
 * I might change this method to be automatic someday via the setup script or something